bytebodger/skepticus-info/public/markdown/philistines-and-camels.md

 **Philistines:** Genesis mentions "Philistines" in the time of Isaac.
 However, the Philistines (the "Sea Peoples") didn't migrate to the Canaanite coast until around **1200 BCE**, centuries after the patriarchal narrative.

+**The Takeaway:** The stories are fiction.
+Authors, writing many centuries after the supposed events of the narrative, didn't actually know when camels and Philistines first came on the scene.
+So they wrote the stories according to their present-day knowledge.